Can dogs get stung by nettles? Yes they can and it hurts

 It is always best to understand the enemy.
 Stinging nettles are native to much of the northern hemisphere, including the US, Europe, Asia and north Africa, making them one of the world’s most successful plants.
 The hollow stings, called trichomes, are on the leaves and stems, and work like miniature hypodermic syringes, injecting nasty chemicals that cause the stinging sensation.

 You can get stung by nettles in every month of the year, and it is not until after the first frosts that they really start to die off.
 They are one of the first plants to show green leaf in the spring, which is when their sting feels particularly vicious.
-You can eat them, as they are full of vitamins A and C, but I must say that I’ve never fancied them.

 Q: My gundog hurts its pads when working.
 She seems to be footsore after we have been out beating, even after cleaning her feet and checking for thorns.